radian-software/selectrum/README.md

   candidates are displayed in total.
 The default value `auto` will automatically use as many candidates as are possible to display by given space and height settings.
-* The option `selectrum-insertion-settings` controls how candidates are inserted, settings for vertical and horizontal display are included and you can cycle through insertion functions using the new `selectrum-cycle` command bound which uses the `selectrum-insertion-settings-cycle` option for cycling.
+* The option `selectrum-display-style` controls how candidates are displayed, settings for vertical and horizontal display are included and you can cycle through display variants using the new `selectrum-cycle` command bound which uses the `selectrum-display-style-cycle` option for cycling.
 * You can use `selectrum-display-action` to display candidates in a window or frame outside the minibuffer.
 If you want to display the whole minibuffer (including the input line) in a separate frame you